 An idea is the spark that begins the process of writing a book.
 But how do ideas find us?
 And when they do, what comes next?
 Sonya takes students on a “behind-the-scenes” journey into her process of creating books.
 Her presentation includes the reading of two to three titles.
 She can also work together with the school and teachers to come up with a presentation that will address learning objectives in an entertaining and educational fashion.

 Students will listen to original poetry and learn about the basic building blocks of poetry in this fun, interactive workshop.
 Sonya uses her own poems to help illustrate poetic and literary devices, such as alliteration, personification, rhythm and rhyme, metaphor and simile, and onomatopoeia.

 Kids Take Control

 This is an informal Q&A session in which the students prepare a series of questions on any topic of interest.
 This style of presentation works best when students have read one or more of the author’s books and have guidance from teachers and/or librarians.

 Sonya brings the presentation on a USB key and require a projector and screen, as well as a table to display books.
 A microphone is recommended for large groups.

 The success of an author visit depends on how well the students are prepared.
 Familiarity with the books generates excitement and invites student participation during the presentation.
 In other words, when the students know the books, they will be excited to meet the author.
 The visit organizer/coordinator (whether PTA or school staff member) should work with the librarian, reading teacher, and classroom teachers to introduce the students to my books well before the visit.

 Sonya is always happy to sign books!
 A book sale can help to make the day of the visit even more memorable for the students, and all books will be offered at a special discounted price.
-A book order form will be provided to the school 3 to 4 weeks in advance.
+A book order form will be provided to the school a few weeks in advance.